allnulled/deep-getter-setter/README.md

 6, The `value` at `ensure (data, selector, value)`

-When the selected node does not exist, it is created.
+When the selected node does not exist, it is created with this provided value.

 ```js
 ensure(x, ["a"]) // Then x.a will be something, or {}.